ESheldon31/Rock_Paper_Scissors_Game/README.md

 ## Setting up the environment

-Tensorflow, Opencv-python and ipykernel are required for this game.
+Tensorflow and Opencv-python are required for this game.
 I set up a new conda virtual environment, using python 3.8 to avoid known issues between Tensorflow and the latest version of python.

 ## Writing the code